SuperNEMO-DBD/Falaise/documentation/flsimulate/FLSimulate.md

 selected from the context of the selected simulation setup.
 The choice of the event generator is handle by the embedded *variant service* (`primary_events` registry).
-You must create the `simu.conf` with the `flsimulate.variantService` section and define the `settings` string array parameter.
+You must create a `simu.conf` script with the `flsimulate.variantService` section and define the `settings` string array parameter in it.
 This array must contain the proper *variant* setting directive, namely:
 ~~~~~~~~~~~
 primary_events:generator=GENERATOR_NAME